Moussa N'Diaye (footballer, born 2002)

 Moussa N'Diaye (born 18 June 2002) is a Senegalese professional footballer who plays as a defender for Belgian First Division A club Anderlecht.

 Club career

 In 2020, N'Diaye signed for Spanish third tier side Barcelona Atlètic.
 In 2022, he signed for Anderlecht in the Belgian top flight.
+N'Diaye scored his first goal for Anderlecht on 13 August 2023, the winner in a 0-1 victory against Sint-Truiden.

 International career

 N'Diaye represented the Senegal under-20 team at the 2019 Africa U-20 Cup of Nations and 2019 FIFA U-20 World Cup.
 In November 2022, he was called up to the Senegal senior team for the 2022 FIFA World Cup in Qatar, replacing the injured Sadio Mané in the squad.